Battle of the Bulge: German forces held up

 Sepp Dietrich led the Sixth Panzer Army in the northernmost attack route.

-The attacks by the Sixth Panzer Army's infantry units in the north fared badly because of unexpectedly fierce resistance by the U.S. 2nd and 99th Infantry Divisions.
+The attacks by the Sixth Panzer Army's volksgrenadier units in the north fared badly because of unexpectedly fierce resistance by the U.S. 2nd and 99th Infantry Divisions, which played a decisive role in blunting the German advance.

+At Höfen, a town at the northern edge of the Sixth Panzer Army's offensive that connected to the crucial Monschau–Eupen–Liège road network, 3rd Battalion, 395th Infantry Regiment of the 99th, reinforced by Company A, 612th Tank Destroyer Battalion, repeatedly defeated armored and infantry attacks by the 326th Volksgrenadier Division.
+Although units at this sector were at times virtually surrounded, it did not yield ground.
+On at least six occasions the 3rd Battalion of the 395th called in artillery on or close to their own positions.
+Casualties for the Germans in this sector were heavy and disproportionate.
+By 18 December, German dead at Höfen numbered 554, an additional 53 were captured, plus an unknown number wounded, while the Americans only suffered 5 killed and 7 wounded.

 Kampfgruppe Peiper, at the head of Sepp Dietrich's Sixth Panzer Army, had been designated to take the Losheim-Losheimergraben road, a key route through the Losheim Gap, but it was closed by two collapsed overpasses that German engineers failed to repair during the first day.
 Peiper's forces were rerouted through Lanzerath.
 To preserve the quantity of armor available, the infantry of the 9th Fallschirmjaeger Regiment, 3rd Fallschirmjaeger Division, had been ordered to clear the village first.
-A single 18-man Intelligence and Reconnaissance Platoon from the 99th Infantry Division along with four Forward Air Controllers held up the battalion of about 500 German paratroopers until sunset, about 16:00, causing 92 casualties among the Germans.
+In another example of bitter American resistance in the north, at Lanzerath Ridge a single 18-man Intelligence and Reconnaissance Platoon from the 99th Infantry Division along with four Forward Air Controllers held up the battalion of about 500 German paratroopers until sunset, about 16:00, causing 92 casualties among the Germans.

 This created a bottleneck in the German advance.
 Kampfgruppe Peiper did not begin its advance until nearly 16:00, more than 16 hours behind schedule and didn't reach Bockholtz Station until the early morning of 17 December.
 Their intention was to control the twin villages of Rocherath-Krinkelt which would clear a path to the high ground of Elsenborn Ridge.
 Occupation of this dominating terrain would allow control of the roads to the south and west and ensure supply to Kampfgruppe Peiper's armored task force.